sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Monitor/Get-MonitorDBConnection.md

 ### System.String
 The database connection string configured for the current Monitor Service instance.
 ## Notes
 If the command fails, the following errors can be returned.<br>    Error Codes<br>    -----------<br>    NoDBConnections<br>        The database connection string for the Monitor Service has not been specified.<br>    DatabaseError<br>        An error occurred in the service while attempting a database operation.<br>    DatabaseNotConfigured<br>        The operation could not be completed because the database for the service is not configured.<br>    DataStoreException<br>        An error occurred in the service while attempting a database operation - communication with the database failed for various reasons.<br>    PermissionDenied<br>        You do not have permission to execute this command.<br>    AuthorizationError<br>        There was a problem communicating with the Citrix Delegated Administration Service.<br>    CommunicationError<br>        There was a problem communicating with the remote service.<br>    ExceptionThrown<br>        An unexpected error occurred.
-For more details, see the Windows event logs on the controller or the Citrix Virtual Apps and Desktops 7 logs.
+For more details, see the Windows event logs on the controller or the XenDesktop logs.
 ## Examples

 ### Example 1